Tedzani Hydroelectric Power Station

 The Tedzani Hydroelectric Power Station, also Tedzani Hydroelectric Power Complex, is a complex of integrated hydroelectric power plants across the Shire River in Malawi.
 It has installed capacity of 111.7 MW, with four power stations adjacent to each other, sharing some of the physical infrastructure and electro-mechanical connections.

 The electricity generating complex was developed in stages, with the first phase Tedzani I, completed in 1973, and the most recent, Tedzani IV, which achieved commercial commissioning in May 2021.

 Location

 The power stations of this electricity-generation complex are located across the Shire River, in Chikwawa District, in the Southern Region of Malawi, approximately 7 km, downstream of the Nkhula B Hydroelectric Power Station.
 This is approximately 65 km, by road, north-west of Blantyre, the financial capital and largest city in the country.
 The geographical coordinates of the power stations of Tedzani Hydroelectric Power Complex are: 15°33'34.0"S, 34°46'38.0"E (Latitude:-15.559444; Longitude:34.777222).

 The power stations

 Tedzani I Hydroelectric Power Station

 The first to be developed, Tedzani I was brought online in 1973.
-It consists of two turbines, each with capacity of 10 MW, bringing total capacity at this power station to 20 MW.
+It consists of two turbines, each with a capacity of 10 MW, bringing the total capacity at this power station to 20 MW.